mwz210/Item-Catalog-App/README.md

 ___

-First, open up Git Bash and then navigate to the folder **vagrant** within the folder FSND-Virtual-Machine on your Desktop.
+First, open up Git Bash and then navigate to the folder **vagrant** within the folder Item-Catalog-App-master on your Desktop.

 Once you have reached into the folder vagrant, I want you to run the following commands while waiting in between each operation so they finish: